antvis/G6/docs/api/shapeProperties.zh.md

     shadowColor: 'blue',
     shadowBlur: 10,
   },
-  // must be assigned in G6 3.3 and later versions. it can be any value you want
+  // must be assigned in G6 3.3 and later versions. it can be any value you wantPath
   name: 'text-shape',
 });
 ```